Systemcluster/kitoken/README.md

 let encoder = Kitoken::from_tekken_file("models/nemo.json")?;
 ```

-Tekken is a `BPE` tokenizer with a custom definition format based on Tiktoken, used by Mistral for NeMo and newer models using `BytePair` tokenization.
+Tekken is a `BPE` tokenizer with a custom definition format based on Tiktoken, used by Mistral for NeMo and newer models using `BytePair` tokenization in byte mode.

 Tekken definitions contain a sorted vocabulary of base64 encoded bytes and corresponding token ids, as well as metadata including the split regex and special tokens.